polysyllabic/chaos/docs/chaosface.md

 ========

-The Chaos interface, *chaosface*, is one of two main parts of the Twitch Controls Chaos (TCC) system for allowing Twitch chat to alter various aspects of gameplay in a Playstation game.
+The Chaos interface, *chaosface*, is one of two main parts of the Twitch Controls Chaos (TCC) system for allowing Twitch chat to alter various aspects of gameplay in a PlayStation game.
 Chaosface is a Python application that provides the connection between viewers in Twitch chat and the chaos engine that directly controls gameplay modifications (mods).
 This file provides reference documentation for the chaos interface.
 For a general overview and quick guide,